ARTICLE I – MEMBERSHIP

-A sub-organization may be established by the approval of the Governing Board.
+A sub-organization may be established with the approval of the Governing Board.
 The organization must submit a list of members, officers, and reasons for the establishment of the club.
 If approved, the President or representative will be appointed to the Governing Board.

 The recognized sub-organizations are required to submit to the Governing Board, on a monthly basis, all meeting minutes and financial reports.
 Each October, said sub-organizations shall submit, in writing, to the Treasurer of CLIA, their current itemized annual financial reports and requests for funds to be considered in the budget of the Association for the following year